mailbox-notifier/mailbox-state-lambda/README.md

-The Lambda function, named `mailbox-door-state-notification-lambda`, is an integral part of a smart mailbox system designed to monitor and respond to the state changes of a physical mailbox.
+The Lambda function, named `mailbox-state-lambda`, is an integral part of a smart mailbox system designed to monitor and respond to the state changes of a physical mailbox.
 It is deployed within the AWS ecosystem, leveraging various AWS services for efficient and scalable operation.